 - Disaster Site - The disaster site training program offers insights on the various hazards commonly found at disaster sites.
 This could be natural disasters, or manmade, and will be an excellent course for those who work in these areas.
 It covers skilled support service professionals such as demolition, debris removal, heavy equipment operation, and utility workers.

-Those who want training can take any or all of the above mentioned options, but will mostly benefit from that where they work.
+Those who want training can take any or all of the above-mentioned options, but will most benefit from that where they work.
 Some people who work in construction that is on or near the water may want to take both the construction and the maritime classes.
 There will be some overlap in what is covered, but it is better to have the extra information available if it can be used to improve safety in any way.

 Attaining the OSHA Card

-Anyone who successfully completes either the OSHA 10 or OSHA 30 hour training class will attain the OSHA Card.
-The card will then be sent to the student in question, and will serve as basic proof that they have completed the course.
+Anyone who completes either the OSHA 10 or OSHA 30-hour training class will attain the OSHA Card.
+The card will then be sent to the student in question and will serve as basic proof that they have completed the course.
 If further proof is required, the authorized OSHA trainer can be contacted.
 They are required to keep records of all the students that have completed the course for at least five years.

 10 Hour Card VS 30 Hour Card